 Make sure your email and landing page have the same look and copy so customers will have a unified experience which makes them more likely to convert.

-Because you’re presenting them individualized content based on data, the customer will have a unified experience, which will make them more likely to convert.
+Because you’re presenting them with individualized content based on data, the customer will have a unified experience, which will make them more likely to convert.

-Behavioural trigger emails are known as real-time reactions to how your customers are using your products.
+Behavioral trigger emails are known as real-time reactions to how your customers are using your products.
 These types of emails allow your business to give immediate value at key moments in customers’ shopping experience, such as emails announcing they have abandoned their shopping cart.

 Sending promo codes (with greeting card)

 Promos and discount coupons are something that attracts customers a lot.
 Instead of just sending them greeting cards on their birthday, Christmas, New Year, etc., you should attach one or two promo codes or discounts as a gift.
 You can either display it as a pop-up notification or send it as a follow-up email.